 - 1. One person teams must be confined to a single receiving school per sport. - 2.
 A maximum of three individuals may represent a school. - 3.
 Individuals representing a school must meet all CIAC eligibility rules. - 4.
 All appropriate forms including eligibility must be completed as required by tournament regulations for that sport. - 5.
-Qualification for CIAC tournaments may be achieved if the individual(s) receiving school permits the individual(s) to compete as an "additional team" in what are normally dual or triangular meets. - 6.
-One person teams are permitted in the sports of cross country, gymnastics, golf, track and field, tennis, wrestling and swimming. - 7.
+Qualification for CIAC tournaments may be achieved if the individual(s) receiving school permits the individual(s) to compete as an "additional team" in what are normally dual or triangular meets

+- 6. One person teams are permitted in the sports of cross country, gymnastics, golf, track and field, tennis, wrestling and swimming. - 7.
 The final date for submission of appropriate "one person team" forms is the date of the first contest in that sport.
 Schools may not change the school they are linked with after that date. - 8.
 It is recommended that members of "one person teams" practice with the receiving school. - 9.
-Appropriately certified coaches must be present at all practices and contests.
+Appropriately certified coaches must be present at all practices and contests. - Each home school is responsible for submitting tournament entries.